abdallalwy/MyShortStory/README.md

 # MyShortStory
-This is a test repository meant to document an introductory workshop at getting started with the following items:
+This is a test repository meant to document an introductory workshop for getting started with the following items:

 - Command Prompt basics
 	- opening command prompt from folder